theunionsquare/mangojs/handbook/controller/overview.context.md

 Controllers use **API types** from the shared types package (monorepo) or local types (standalone).
 API types are organized by endpoint path and HTTP method.

+The controller endpoint follows the followign rules:

+- 1st position: Endpoints starts with `/api`
+- 2nd position: include the srvice short name e.g. `/partner/` for partner-service
+- 3rd position: has the endpoint version `/v1/` for version 1

+Example: `/api/partner/v1/` -> v1 version of api endpoint for partner service

 > **📖 See:** [Type Organization Guide](../architecture/type.context.md) for complete API type setup, structure, and examples.

 ### Step 2: Create Controller